Best Places to Work: 2015 (#9)

 Spiceworks isn't your run-of-the-mill software company.
-We work hard, but we know how to have one heck of a good time while doing it!
-Besides bragging rights of being one of Austin's Top Work Places, there are quite a few bonuses of being a full-time Spiceworker.
-Who says you can't have your cake and eat it too?
+We work hard, but we also know how to have a blast!
+Besides being one of Austin's Top Workplaces (not-so-humble brag), there are tons of perks to being a full-time Spiceworker.
+Who says you can't have your spice... and eat it too?

 All the basic benefits…